Future-Web-Tools/smart-contract-template/README.md

-# Future Web's mart contract template
+# Future Web's smart contract template
 This repo is a starter template that makes it easy to spin a smart contract up quickly and securely.
 It is developed by [Future Web](http://futureweb.tools).

 While the examples specified here are for Ethereum, Binance Smart Chain and the KuCoin Chain, this template can be used for any EVM based blockchain by customizing the `.env.json` file, as described below.